radivot/myelo/CML/hahnel20/README.md

 Using WebPlotDigitizer, BCR-ABL time courses in Figs S2 and S5 were digitized.
-Bi-exponential decays with treatment are seen in some patients
+This code displays them.
 ```
 head(hahnelFigS2)
 (d=hahnelFigS2%>%mutate(Censored=c("No","Yes")[UL+1]))